ian-fox/whatthefox.dev/content/posts/crabtrap/index.md

     }
 ```

-We're passing it in as mutable because if we see a syscall that might modify the process memory we'll want to rebuild the map.
+We're passing it in as mutable because if we see a syscall that might modify the process memory we'll want to rebuild the map[^rebuild].
 Let's handle that part first:

 ```rust
 fn handle_syscall(pid: Pid, config: &Config, map: &mut MemoryMap) {